 It’s true that Canada’s federal government controls large portions of the cash flow First Nations depend on.
 Much of the money used by First Nations to provide services does come from the federal budget.
 But the accuracy of the myth ends there.

 On the whole, the money that First Nations receive is a small fraction of the value of the resources, and the government revenue that comes out of their territories.
-Let’s look a few examples.
+Let’s look at a few examples.

 The Algonquins of Barriere Lake have a traditional territory that spans 10,000 square kilometres.
 For thousands of years, they have made continuous use of the land.
 They have never signed a treaty giving up their rights to the land.
 An estimated $100 million per year in revenues are extracted every year from their territory in the form of logging, hydroelectric dams, and recreational hunting and fishing.